Hey gang! Welcome back. Today may I present to you The Kelpies of Falkirk, Scotland.

 The sculptures are composed of 928 unique steel plates and are not only a reminder of the Scottish legend of The Kelpies, but are also a nod to the sturdy workhorses of Scotland’s past.

 “Chosen by Scottish Canals at the inception of the project, The Kelpies name reflected the mythological transforming beasts possessing the strength and endurance of 10 horses; a quality that is analogous with the transformational change of our landscapes, endurance of our inland waterways and the strength of our communities.

 Andy Scott’s vision for The Kelpies follows the lineage of the heavy horse of industry and economy, pulling the wagons and ploughs, barges and coal ships that shaped the structural layout of the area.
 Retaining The Kelpies as the title for these equine monuments, Andy sought to represent the transformational and sustainably enduring qualities The Helix stands for through the majesty of The Kelpies.” –The Helix

 Have any of you ever visited The Kelpies?
 If so, what was your reaction?
-I’m pretty impressed and I only saw them from the car!
+I’m pretty impressed, and I only saw them from the car!
 Lest you think I’m going to sign off after giving you only one crappy photo from the highway, never fear.
-Here are the artsy fartsy photos I wish I had been able to capture myself -ha!
+Here are the artsy-fartsy images I wish I had been able to capture myself -ha!
 Much thanks to Pixabay for loaning me theirs.

-Hope you enjoyed.
-Have a wonderful week ahead and see you next time.
+I hope you enjoyed it.
+Have a wonderful week and see you next time.